liffiton/ATLeS/docs/opencv_notes.md

 ATLeS currently works and has been tested with OpenCV 3.2.0.
 You can download this release from [OpenCV's Releases page](http://opencv.org/releases.html).
-ATLeS may work with earlier versions, but compatibility is not guaranteed.
+ATLeS will likely work with other versions, but compatibility is not guaranteed.

 Build instructions
 ------------------